-Back at the main search page, your search table should now look similar to this:
+Your search table should now look similar to this:

-Note: Now that you have a set of results for each of your topics you could tick and combine these sets together using the AND button.
-However this would only give you an indication of what has been published and would not be a comprehensive search.
+Note: Now that you have a set of results for each of your topics, you could tick and combine these sets together using the AND button.
+However, this would only give you an indication of what has been published and would not be a comprehensive search.
 Also, if you need to show evidence of the way you have conducted your search, you may lose marks for not showing awareness of the more comprehensive search methods that are explained later in this workbook.